The advantages of HDFS are:

 •It’s a solution that is easily extensible: If you need more storage, simply add more servers (These servers are named “data nodes” in Hadoop terminology).

 •An HDFS drive can store files that are larger than one physical drive.
 For example, an HDFS drive can store a 2TB file although it’s composed of only 1TB physical hard drives.
+However, the parquet file format (that is commonly used in Hadoop) does not support such size.

 The disadvantages of HDFS are: